Soviet sale of Hermitage paintings: History

-In the 1990s, following the collapse of the Soviet Union, the Parliament of the Russian Federation passed a new law prohibiting the sale of Russian art treasures to foreign countries.
+In the 1990s, following the collapse of the Soviet Union, the State Duma of the Russian Federation passed a new law prohibiting the sale of Russian art treasures to foreign countries.

 For many years the National Gallery of Art was reluctant to lend the paintings it had bought from the Hermitage back to that Museum, for fear that the Russian government would keep the paintings in Russia.
 That policy changed after 1990, when Mikhail Piotrovsky became director of the Hermitage.
-A number of the National Gallery paintings have been on loan to the Hermitage, including Venus with a Mirror by Titian, which was lent to the Hermitage at the time of the first visit of the President George W. Bush to St Petersburg in 2002.
+A number of the National Gallery paintings have been loaned to the Hermitage, including Venus with a Mirror by Titian, at the time of the first visit of the President George W. Bush to St Petersburg in 2002.